 NAMI Connections: Facilitators

 Connections Recovery Support Group is a free, peer-led support group for adults living with mental illness.
 You gain insight from hearing the challenges and successes of others.
-The groups are led by NAMI-trained facilitators who’ve been there.
-NAMI’s Support Groups are unique, because they follow a structured model to ensure you and others in the group have an opportunity to be heard and receive what you need.
+The groups are led by NAMI-trained facilitators who have been there.
+NAMI’s support groups are unique, because they follow a structured model to ensure you and others in the group have an opportunity to be heard and receive what you need.

 NAMI Family Support Group: Facilitators

-NAMI Family Support Group is a peer-led support group for family members, caregivers, and loved ones of individuals living with mental illness.
+NAMI Family Support Group is a support group for family members, significant others,and friends of individuals living with mental illness.
 The hallmark of a NAMI support group is sharing the collective knowledge and experience of participants.

 NAMI Family to Family Class: Teachers